 Now that we’ve covered different aspects of geofencing and how it works, it’s important to now build a strategy for our geofencing marketing campaign.
 So, don’t start geofencing locations just yet!
 We need to understand the basics and limitations of geofencing before we implement our campaign.
 A typical geofencing marketing campaign is about 70% strategy and optimization and 30% execution!

-Geofencing marketing will soon have 20 or more service providers, demanding 7 to 10 lakhs per month in minimum spends; therefore, developing a proper plan that understands your customer’s buyer journey and your organization’s core objectives is where we start.
+Geofencing marketing will soon have 20 or more service providers, demanding US$10,000 to US$15,000 per month in minimum spends; therefore, developing a proper plan that understands your customer’s buyer journey and your organization’s core objectives is where we start.
 Here are a few questions you can ask yourself in the beginning, what are your core objectives?